China land reclamation in South China Sea creates 'new facts': U.S.

 The United States had been “selectively mute on individual countries that have selectively occupied China’s islands and reefs, but have made irresponsible remarks on the construction activities that are lawful, fair and reasonable within China’s scope of sovereignty,” Hua Chunying told a news briefing.

-“The Chinese people can make their own judgment.
+“The Chinese people can make their own judgement.
 No one has the right to tell China what to do,” she added.

 Carter, asked whether the United States would send ships to within 12 miles of the Chinese-built islands to demonstrate Washington does not accept Beijing’s territorial claims, said, “The United States will ... fly, sail, operate wherever international law allows.”